evo-mark/inertia-wordpress/docs/modules/contact-form-7.md

 - Extension for Inertia form helper for all frameworks
 - Messages will be flashed to the `$page.props.flash.cf7` namespace

-## useForm Extended Composable
+## useCf7Form Extended Composable

-Inertia Wordpress provides an extended version of the `useForm` helper that automatically extracts and passes your form fields, sets up the correct submission URL and handles populating the `errors` that your controller might return.
+Inertia Wordpress provides an extended version of the InertiaJS `useForm` helper that automatically extracts and passes your form fields, sets up the correct submission URL and handles populating the `errors` that your controller might return.

 ::: code-group